eModbus/Utilities/README.md

 ``bool valid();``
 ``operator bool();``

-``valid`` returns true if a buffer was icorrectly allocated and is usable.
+``valid`` returns true if a buffer was correctly allocated and is usable.
 Using a ``RingBuf`` object in bool context returns the same information.

 ### capacity()